diepeterpan/Acer-Aspire-5-A515-51G-MacOS/README.md

-# Acer-Aspire-5-A515-51G-MacOS-Big-Sur
+# Acer-Aspire-5-A515-51G-MacOS
-Use this OpenCore EFI to run MacOS Big Sur on Acer Aspire 5 A515-51G (2018)
+Use this OpenCore EFI to run MacOS on Acer Aspire 5 A515-51G (2018)

 ## Configuration